-- submitted mail ballots based solely on a missing or incorrect date on the return envelope directly affects POWER's members and interferes with its ability to carry out its mission of increasing voter turnout and participation.
-Respondent Philadelphia County Board of Elections' failure to count such ballots will also compel POWER to continue diverting resources in this and future elections from its other voter education and mobilization efforts towards investigating and educating voters about any available cure processes or to advocate that new processes be developed to ensure that voters who are eligible and registered and who submitted their ballots on time are not disenfranchised by a trivial paperwork mistake. - a.
+- 13. Respondent Schmidt's direction to set aside and not count timelysubmitted mail ballots based solely on a missing or incorrect date on the return envelope directly affects POWER's members and interferes with its ability to carry out its mission of increasing voter turnout and participation.
+County Respondents' failure to count such ballots will also compel POWER to continue diverting resources in this and future elections from its other voter education and mobilization efforts towards investigating and educating voters about any available cure processes or to advocate that new processes be developed to ensure that voters who are eligible and registered and who submitted their ballots on time are not disenfranchised by a trivial paperwork mistake. - a.
 During the 2024 election cycle, as it has in prior elections since Respondents began enforcing the envelope dating requirement to disenfranchise voters, POWER will reassign volunteers and staff from its other voter education and mobilization efforts towards contacting and educating voters who had already submitted their mail ballots about how to fix problems with the mail ballot envelope date and avoid having their vote set aside, as it has in prior election cycles since at least 2022.